Skip to content

 • L5 (Model 308): Guitar combo amp, 100W, 2×12.
 This is the flagship of the series with two channels, reverb, multifilter, and compressor/limiter.

 • L6 (Model 331): Bass combo amp, 100W, 1×15.
 Very rare, issued later than the others (ca. 1979) along with the K5 keyboard amplifier.
-Circuit is similar to the L3, but completely different circuit than the others, though the controls appear similar on the outside.
+The circuit is similar to the L3, but completely different circuit than the others, though the controls appear similar on the outside.

 • L7 (Model 309): Guitar combo amp, 100W, 4×10.
 Identical circuit to the L5 but with a different speaker configuration.